 If fiddling around in a file manager app sounds too cumbersome, you can use a third-party app that specializes in hiding photos.

 Here are three of the best:

 Vaulty has established itself as the leading app for hiding content.
-93 percent of its 320,000 reviewers have awarded it either four or five stars.
+Hundreds of thousands of users have left a positive review on the Google Play Store.